 Pani Pani’s Business Hours and Access Information

-- Pani Pani is open from 10 am.
-Its closing time changes according to the season.
+- Pani Pani is open from 10 am to 5 pm.

 - It is a 2-minute walk from the Kurima bus stop.